 I’m perfectly happy eating this gorgeous steak stir-fry straight from a bowl, no bells or whistles added.
 That said, there are plenty of other things that go great with this steak and zucchini recipe:

-- Over Cooked Grains: White rice is an obvious option; however, brown rice, quinoa, or cauliflower rice are all excellent healthy choices.
+- Over Cooked Grains: White rice is an obvious option; however, brown rice, quinoa, cauliflower rice, or personally my favorite – zucchini rice recipe – are all excellent healthy choices.
 Noodles are also a great option.

-- With Flatbread or Pita: Since this is kind of a Mediterranean-style stir-fry, I’ll often use some pita bread to sop up all the tasty sauce.
+- With Flatbread or Pita: Since this is kind of a Mediterranean-style stir-fry, I’ll often toast pita bread to sop up all the tasty sauce.

 - Next to More Vegetables: If you are looking for a extra nutrients and fibers, try serving more veggies on the side!
 I love broccoli, snow peas, mushrooms and baby corn with this beef stir fry recipe.